stufreen/animol/readme.md

 ## To do
  * Animate properties
- * 3D transforms
- * More unit tests
  * Bounce and Overshoot easing functions
  * Gradients
+ * Increase test coverage
+ * Improve browser compatibility
+ * Improve demos

 ## Motivation
 Animol is intended to be **very lightweight**, **ease to use** and **relatively performant**.
-It abstracts the repetetive logic for calling `requestAnimationFrame`, easing, and parsing CSS strings.
+It abstracts the repetitive logic for calling `requestAnimationFrame`, easing, and parsing CSS strings.
 It's ideal for small projects where you want to do some simple animations without reinventing the wheel, and you don't want to import a large library.

 Check out [Greensock](https://greensock.com/) instead if file size is not an issue and you need any of the following:
  * SVG transformations